See MapTrack in action

 Improve availability

-Summary: QR codes eliminate confusion about tool ownership and location.
+Summary: QR codes eliminate confusion about tool ownership and location, improving accountability and reducing loss.

-Every QR code can link to important information.
+Every QR code can be linked to important technical documentation, providing instant access to crucial information.

 Examples